 I left feeling so relaxed – all the tension in my head and neck was completely gone.
-Unfortunately, we can’t all go the day spa for an Indian head massage every time we want a little pampering (I wish!) but the good news is, you can easily learn how to give yourself and Indian head massage.
-Here’s an article that shows you how to give yourself an Indian head massage.
+Unfortunately, I can’t go the day spa for an Indian head massage every time I want a little pampering (I wish!) but the good news is, you can easily learn how to give yourself and Indian head massage.

 2. Take a hot bath

 Taking a little time to have a hot bath can do wonders for your stress levels.
 Play some relaxing music, apply a face mask, and take a nice, long soak.

 I like adding these bath bombs to my bath water – they’re just like Lush bath bombs but they’re about $2-$3 each instead of $7-$8 like Lush bath bombs.
 I also love using bath salts for detox and relaxation.

 3. Go for a walk outdoors

 4. Drink a cup of hot tea

 Steal a moment of time in the morning before the kids have woken up, before leaving for the office, or in the evening after kids are in bed and you’re done working and make yourself a cup of hot, herbal tea.

 5. Fuzzy socks + coconut oil & lavender

-Ok, so the second “fact” isn’t actually true, but it can sure feel like that sometimes!
-And all of this running around can leave us with some pretty sad feet.
+Ok, so the second fact may not actually be true, but it can sure feel like that sometimes!
+And all of this running around can leave us with some pretty sad, sore feet.

 Give your feet some pampering before bed by slathering them with coconut oil and a few drops of lavender essential oil, and then putting on a pair of thick, fuzzy socks.
 The coconut oil will help keep your feet smooth, and the lavender essential oil with help you relax and drift off to sleep.
 (I love these aloe vera infused fuzzy socks!)